uvd540/asteroids-odin/README.md

 > `build_web.bat` is for windows, `build_web.sh` is for Linux / macOS.

 > [!WARNING]
 > You may not be able to start `build/web/index.html` directly, because you'll get "CORS policy" javascript errors.
-You can get around that by starting a local web server using python:
+You can get around that by starting a local web server using python.
+Go into `build/web` and run:
 >
 > `python -m http.server`
 >
 > Go to `localhost:8000` to play your game.
 >
->
-> _Is there a better way?
-I want to avoid running a local web server and avoid involving a dependency such as python._
+> _If you don't have python, then emscripten actually comes with it.
+Look in the `python` folder of where you installed emscripten._

 You can also build a desktop executable using `build_desktop.bat/sh`.
 It will end up in the `build/desktop` folder.